TREASURIES-Longer-dated yields rise before this week's $103 bln refunding

 The Treasury will sell $42 billion in three-year notes on Tuesday, $38 billion in 10-year notes on Wednesday and $23 billion in 30-year bonds on Thursday.

-Two-year yields US2YT=RR were down by around half a basis point at 4.787%.
+Two-year yields US2YT=RR were down three basis points at 4.758%.
 The interest rate sensitive notes are holding below yields of 5.120% reached on July 6, which were the highest since June 2007.

 The yield curve has steepened, with longer-dated yields rising faster than shorter-dated ones, on expectations that the Federal Reserve is near the end of its tightening cycle.